Simulating the quantum switch with quantum circuits is computationally hard: Results

 The first case of this kind is when the quantum switch acts on arbitrary, yet identical, qubit quantum channels, i.e., $A=B$.
-Although the input channels in this case are identical, it is straightforward to see from Eq.~\eqref{eq::switch} that the action of the switch is non-trivial, namely, that the output channel $\mcS(A,A)$ is not equivalent to $A$ applied twice on the target system when $A$ is not a unitary channel.
+Although the input channels in this case are identical, it is straightforward to see from Eq.~\eqref{eq::switch} that the action of the switch is non-trivial, namely, that the output channel $\map{S}(A,A)$ is not equivalent to $A$ applied twice on the target system when $A$ is not a unitary channel.
 A remarkable example of this point is the case where $A$ is the depolarizing channel~\cite{ebler2018enhanced}.
-In the case of identical input channels, we find that a restricted deterministic simulation can be done with a quantum comb that requires one extra call of each input operation, amounting to $4$ identical calls of the arbitrary qubit quantum channel $A$, a scenario which we call AAAA.
+We find that a restricted deterministic quantum comb simulation exists for qubit channels in the ``AAAA'' scenario, i.e., with $4$ identical calls of the arbitrary qubit quantum channel $A$.
 Since in this case the maximum probability of success is $p=1$, one cannot certify this result with a computer-assisted proof, which can yield upper and lower bounds for $p$ with arbitrary yet only finite precision.
-Instead, we obtain this result by numerically evaluating an SDP with very high precision, ensuring that all SDP positivity constraints are strictly satisfied and that all equality constraints are satisfied up to an error of at most $10^{-9}$ in the operator norm.
-Furthermore, $4$ identical calls of the arbitrary qubit quantum channel $A$ are not only sufficient, but necessary for a deterministic restricted simulation: if only $2$ or $3$ calls are allowed, we prove upper bounds for the maximum probability of simulation that are always strictly less than $1$.
-In Table~\ref{tb::probs2} we present our results for identical qubit quantum channels.
-However, this result only holds in the restricted simulation case.
-When the output target system is not discarded, we find numerically that a deterministic simulation of the AAAA case is not possible.
+Instead, we obtain this result by numerically evaluating an SDP with very high precision, ensuring that all positivity constraints are strictly satisfied and that all equality constraints are satisfied up to an error of at most $10^{-9}$ in the operator norm.
+Furthermore, $4$ identical calls of the arbitrary qubit quantum channel $A$ are not only sufficient, but necessary for a deterministic restricted simulation: if only $2$ or $3$ calls are allowed, we prove upper bounds for the maximum probability of simulation that are always strictly less than $1$ (see Table~\ref{tb::probs2}).
+However, this only holds in the restricted simulation case.
+When the output target system is not discarded, we find numerically that a deterministic simulation of the AAAA scenario is no longer possible (see App.~\ref{app::gorestricted} for more details).
 This shows how highly nontrivial the action of the quantum switch is even when acting on identical quantum channels.